Filter Options

 Is a day trip to Pilanesberg worth it?

 “Absolutely.
-A well-organized day trip to Pilanesberg should incorporate two full game drives, which allow you plenty of opportunity to get a feel for the park and see a reasonable selection of its wildlife.
+A well-organized day trip to Pilanesberg should include two full game drives, which allows you plenty of time to get a feel for the park and see a reasonable selection of its wildlife.
 Coming from Johannesburg or elsewhere in Gauteng, a day safari to Pilanesberg will be a bit of a rushed affair, as the drive there and back will take up to three hours in either direction.
 But we are confident that when you’re finished, you’ll agree it was worth it, just to spend those magical few hours in the African bush.
-Having said that, while a day trip to Pilanesberg is infinitely preferable to not going at all, it’s definitely worth considering a longer safari if possible.
-This will allow you to spend at least 1 night in the bush, a unique and thrilling experience in itself.
+Having said that, while a day trip to Pilanesberg is better than not going at all, it’s worth considering a longer safari if possible.
+This will allow you to spend at least 1 night in the bush, which is a unique and thrilling experience in itself.
 An overnight stay will also greatly improve your odds of seeing a greater variety of wildlife, particularly lions, leopards and other carnivores.
 This is because carnivores are most active from dusk to dawn, so you’re far more likely to see them on a night drive or in the early morning than you will if arriving midmorning from Gauteng.”

 3